 The official date for the end of the stamp duty holiday is 1st October.
 From this date rates will all revert back to normal, which means buyers will need to start paying stamp duty on properties over £125,001.
 To work out how much stamp duty you will need to pay you can check on the Government website stamp duty calculator.

 What is a stamp duty holiday?

-Currently, a prospective home buyer has to pay stamp duty on a property worth more than £125,000.
+A prospective home buyer has to pay stamp duty on a property worth more than £125,000.
 The more expensive the property is, the higher the stamp duty.
-However, first-time buyers purchasing a property costing less than £300,000 don’t pay stamp duty.
+However, first-time buyers purchasing property costing less than £300,000 don’t pay stamp duty.

 A stamp duty holiday is not unprecedented.
 During the 1992 downturn, a stamp duty holiday helped double the number of homes sales.
 A 12-month stamp duty holiday was also one of the measures introduced following the 2008 financial crash to boost the property market.

 This stamp duty holiday has helped stimulate property market activity in 2020 and 2021. the latest Nationwide house price index revealed that the record-breaking house price growth has started to slow as the stamp duty holiday has been phased out.
 Unfortunately, the side effect of fueling the rising house prices by increasing demand for properties has not necessarily benefitted homebuyers.